no10ds/dorc/docs/getting_started.md

-To get started with deploying a new data orchestration project with *dorc* follow the guide below.
+To deploy a new data orchestration project with *dorc*, follow the guide below.

 ## Prerequisites

 Before you get started with *dorc* you will need to ensure the following are setup before

-* AWS - *dorc* is built upon AWS and therefore requires a valid AWS environment setup and with the relevant cli access permissions.
-We recommend using [aws-vault](https://github.com/99designs/aws-vault) as a way to securely handle AWS credentials.
+* AWS - AWS is used to create the cloud infrastructure, you therefore require an AWS environment with the relevant access and permissions.
+We recommend using [aws-vault](https://github.com/99designs/aws-vault) as a way of securely handling AWS credentials.
-* pyenv - *dorc* uses [pyenv](https://github.com/pyenv/pyenv) to ensure the relevant version of Python is running.
+* pyenv - [pyenv](https://github.com/pyenv/pyenv) is used to install and manage the Python.
 * Pulumi - Pulumi is used to deploy all the infrastructure programmatically.
-See the [documentation](https://www.pulumi.com/docs/install/) on how to install Pulumi based on your relevant platform.
+See the [documentation](https://www.pulumi.com/docs/install/) on how to install Pulumi.

 ## Folder Structure

-The recommended folder structure of a new *dorc* project is below.
-Within a root directory of your choosing you would have the most recent *dorc* project cloned alongside your pipeline config repository.
+The folder structure for setting up *dorc* is shown below.
+Within a directory of your choice, you will need to clone the *dorc* repo, alongside your pipeline config repository.

 ```
-/root
+/<directory>
     /dorc
     /pipeline-config
         /universal